burrowdown/burrowdown.github.io/README.md

 # burrowdown.github.io

-So far this is a proof of concept for GitHub Pages.
+This is a proof of concept for GitHub Pages.